supa2/Automaton/Introduction.md

 Automaton provides a way to separate processes into running components and to make them work together in a clear event-driven way.
 It comes with a collection of bundled component to control and monitor digital pins, control relays, leds and piezo speakers.
 To receive input from serial ports, rotary encoders, buttons and timers.
+We won't go into all of these in this introduction.

-There's an Automaton extension for the popular range of development boards for the esp8266 wifi-enabled microcontrollers that makes it easy to connect your reactive sketches to the web using the same event-driven coding technique.
+But there's an Automaton extension for the popular range of development boards for the esp8266 wifi-enabled microcontrollers that makes it easy to connect your reactive sketches to the web using the same event-driven coding technique that's worth taking an introductory look at.

 Starting with the button+led sketch we created above, we could extend our code to allow turning the blinking led on and off from a web browser by calling two urls.